Soluto/taking-care-of-quizness-api/README.md

-# Todo Authorized Serverless REST API
+# Taking Care of Quizness Authorized Serverless REST API

 This example demonstrates how to setup an [Authorized RESTful Web Services](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) allowing you to create, and List Todos.
 DynamoDB is used to store the data, and the Cognito client credentials flow is used to secure the API.
 This is just an example and of course you could use any data storage as a backend.

 ## Structure

-This service has a separate directory for all the todo operations.
-For each operation exactly one file exists e.g. `todos/create.js`.
+This service has a separate directory for all the quiz question operations.
+For each operation exactly one file exists e.g. `app/create.js`.
 In each of these files there is exactly one function which is directly attached to `module.exports`.

-The idea behind the `todos` directory is that in case you want to create a service containing multiple resources e.g. users, notes, comments you could do so in the same service.
+The idea behind the `app` directory is that in case you want to create a service containing multiple resources e.g. users, notes, comments you could do so in the same service.
 While this is certainly possible you might consider creating a separate service for each resource.
 It depends on the use-case and your preference.

 ## Setup